selinaerhabor/memory-game/README.md

 > "Nice and calm background for the game"

-I created sketches of different design ideas that would be suitable for the game interface (see Initial Ideas - Wireframes folder).
+I created sketches of different design ideas that would be suitable for the game interface of the memory game.
-These sketches were based on meeting the project requirements and the needs of users.
-The sketches were developed further to produce wireframes focusing on the main aspects of the game to give an idea of the key features that will be included.
+The sketches of my initial ideas were based on meeting the project's requirements and the needs of users.
+The most favoured idea was then developed further to produce wireframes, focusing on the main aspects of the game to give an idea of the key features that will be included
+(taking into account the user stories).
+My initial ideas and wireframes are available in this folder: [Initial Ideas - Wireframes].

 ## 2. Features